OceanOutcomes/ocean-outcomes/areas-of-focus/chinese-fisheries-seafood/index.md

 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/chinesefisherieshero.jpg
 weight: 1
 teaser-text: In addition to accounting for ⅓ of the world’s seafood production, China as a country consumes more seafood than the next 10 countries combined.
 Ensuring sustainable Chinese fisheries and aquaculture at this scale will be no easy task.
 subtitle: China as a country consumes more seafood than the next 10 countries combined.
+To ensure this seafood is produced and consumed sustainably, we’re working closely with a local Chinese NGO and company to implement scientifically-rigorous Chinese sustainable fisheries and seafood initiatives.
 ---

 ##China’s seafood production, consumption, aquaculture operations, and commercial fishing fleets are staggering in size.